chobolife/study_english/bread_barbershop/Season_1/Episode_01_Best_Cupcake.md

 > - This one here.
 > - How to make it small... that's some noggin you've got.
 > - Facial massagers should do the trick.
-> - That didn't work
+> - That didn't work.

-> - How's that smaller right?
+> - How's that?
+Smaller, right?
 > - That's amazing.
 Thank you Mr. Bread.

 > - There!
 Beautiful fake afros your style.